Mayor's Reopening Message 4 May 2020Back to Top

 The following information regarding city services and amenities will be updated as the situation develops:

-We encourage customers who normally pay their water bill in person to take advantage of the opportunity to pay online on the city website, call in your payment here at City Hall, use the drop box outside City Hall, or pay by mailing your check to:
+City Hall is now open to the public.
+However, we encourage customers who normally pay their water bill in person to take advantage of the opportunity to pay online on the city website, call in your payment here at City Hall, use the drop box outside City Hall, or pay by mailing your check to:

 City of Mountain Home